On one-sided singular Soergel bimodules: Introduction

-We also mention two other combinatorical categories.
-Both are defined earlier than \cite{arXiv:1901.02336_accepted}.
-Fiebig introduced a certain full-subcategory of the sheaves on moment graph \cite{MR2395170} and proved that this is equivalent to the category of Soergel bimodules over characteristic zero field.
-He used this category for giving an upper bound for primes $p$ with which Lusztig conjecture does not hold \cite{MR2999126,MR2726602}.
-The other category was introduced by Elias-Williamson \cite{MR3555156} and it is used for finding a counterexample of Lusztig conjecture \cite{MR3671935} and also used for a formulation of a conjecture by Riche-Williamson~\cite{MR3805034}.
+We also mention two other categorifications.
+Both were defined earlier than \cite{MR4321542}.
+Fiebig introduced a certain full-subcategory of the category of sheaves on a moment graph \cite{MR2395170} and proved that this is equivalent to the category of Soergel bimodules over characteristic zero fields.
+He used this category to give an upper bound for primes $p$ with which Lusztig's conjecture does not hold \cite{MR2999126,MR2726602}.
+The other category was introduced by Elias-Williamson \cite{MR3555156}.
+They used this category to find a counterexample of Lusztig conjecture \cite{MR3671935} and also used it for a formulation of a conjecture by Riche-Williamson~\cite{MR3805034}.

-Even there are several Hecke categories, these are equivalent to each other.
-In characteristic zero case, the equivalence of semisimple complexes on the flag variety and the category of Soergel bimodules is proved by Soergel and it is used to prove the Koszul duality of the category $\mathcal{O}$ of complex reductive Lie algebras~\cite{MR1029692,MR1322847}.
-In a positive characteristic case, under mild assumptions, it is proved that the three combinatorial categories are equivalent to each other in \cite{arXiv:1901.02336_accepted} and the equivalence between parity sheaves and the category of Elias-Williamson is proved in \cite{MR3805034}.
+Though constructed in different ways, the various Hecke categories discussed above are all equivalent.
+In the characteristic zero cases, the equivalence between the category of semisimple complexes on the flag variety and the category of Soergel bimodules was proved by Soergel and it was used to prove the Koszul duality of the category $\mathcal{O}$ of complex reductive Lie algebras~\cite{MR1029692,MR1322847}.
+In a positive characteristic case, under mild assumptions, it was proved that the three categories (Soergel bimodules, Fiebig's category and the category of Elias-Williamson) are equivalent to each other in \cite{MR4321542}, and the equivalence between parity sheaves and the category of Elias-Williamson is proved in \cite{MR3805034}.